Patient transport includes transport by (private) car or taxi or public transport over a single travel distance of up to 200 kilometers:

 You are entitled to reimbursement of accommodation costs instead of (a reimbursement of the costs of) patient transport:

 - when you are entitled to patient transport; and

 - you need such transport at least three consecutive days; and

-Patient transport also includes transport in special situations:
+Patient transport also includes transport under the following special conditions:

 - you will be dependent in the long term on transport in relation to the treatment of an illness or disorder.
 The non-reimbursement of this transport would be very unreasonable for you.
 Read our conditions of insurance to see how we determine this.

-- Transport for a companion.
-The accompaniment must be necessary, or it must concern the accompaniment of an insured party under the age of 16.
-In special cases, we can give our written consent for the transport of two companions.
+- Transport for a patient escort, is the escort is necessary, or concerns the accompaniment of an insured party under the age of 16.
+In special cases, we can give our written consent for the transport of 2 escorts.

 - Transport in a vehicle other than a car or public transport, if transport by car or public transport is not possible.
 You will need prior written permission for this.